hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 		[client.nova]
 		keyring = /etc/ceph/ceph.client.nova.keyring

-6. Re-deploy Ceph configuration file to respective nodes.
+6. Re-deploy Ceph the configuration file to respective nodes by entering:

 		ceph-deploy install {ceph-node}[{ceph-node} ...]

-7. Nodes running nova-compute need keyring files for nova-compute process.
+7. Nodes running nova-compute need keyring files for the nova-compute process.
 For this a secret key of `client.cinder` user is stored in `libvirt`.
-Create a temporary key as shown below in the Ceph admin node.
+Create a temporary key as shown below in the Ceph admin node:

 		ceph auth get-key client.cinder | tee /etc/ceph/client.cinder.key

-8. Copy the generated keyrings to the respective Helion nodes.
+8. Copy the generated keyrings to their respective Helion nodes.

-	(**command required?)**

 	For example -